labgem/PANORAMA/docs/user/association.md

 **Output Format Options**

-The visualization outputs can be customized (currently HTML format is default):
+The visualization outputs can be customized (currently the HTML format is default):

 - **HTML**: Interactive Bokeh plots (default)
 - **PNG**: Static high-resolution images (if requested)

-## Association Output Files 📁
+## Association Output Files

 Association analysis creates organized output in the specified `--output` directory: